maghin0/Cooking-app/README.md

 # Cooking-app
-Grabing recipes from an external api and with data presistence to store the data localy, we can ask for many diffrent recipes.
+Get all food recipes from an external api and store the data localy with data presistence.
+So if you're feeling creative hope you have a ketchin.